artnugraha/DiracTE/README.md

 Contributors:
 - Eddwi Hesky Hasdeo, <a href="mailto:heskyzone@gmail.com">heskyzone [at] gmail [dot] com</a>
 - Lukas Primahatva Adhitya Krisna, <a href="mailto:lukasprimahatva@live.com">lukasprimahatva [at] live [dot] com</a>
+- Muhammad Yusrul Hanna <a href="mailto:muh.yusrul.h@gmail.com">muh.yusrul.h [at] gmail [dot] com</a>
 - Bobby Eka Gunara, <a href="mailto:bobgunara@gmail.com">bobgunara [at] gmail [dot] com</a>
 - Nguyen Tuan Hung, <a href="mailto:hung@live.jp">hung [at] live [dot] jp</a>
 - Ahmad Ridwan Tresna Nugraha, <a href="mailto:art.nugraha@gmail.com">art.nugraha [at] gmail [dot] com</a>

 E.H.H. initiated the project with A.R.T.N. and laid out the guideline for the calculations.
-L.P.A.K. and A.R.T.N. then wrote the Jupyter notebooks and coded numerically in Python based on  E.H.H.'s notes.
-After the calculations were completed, B.E.G. and N.T.H. re-checked and confirmed the calculations.
+L.P.A.K. and A.R.T.N. then wrote the Jupyter notebooks and coded numerically in Python based on  E.H.H.'s analytical calculations.
+M.H.Y. contributed to the first-principles calculations to be compared with the main results.
+B.E.G. and N.T.H. re-checked and confirmed the analytical calculations.
 All authors discussed the results and contributed to the writing of the paper.